 Municipal courts handle violations of a city's municipal code.
-The 13th Circuit has five municipal courts in Boone County and three municipal courts in Callaway County.
+The 13th Circuit has five municipal courts in Boone County and four municipal courts in Callaway County.

 In Boone County, Columbia Municipality is a stand-alone court where all municipal cases are heard by a municipal judge appointed by the City of Columbia.
-Centralia, Ashland, Hallsville and Sturgeon municipal cases are heard by an associate circuit judge at the Boone County Courthouse and the Boone County Circuit Clerks process all the filed cases.
+Centralia, Ashland, Hallsville and Sturgeon municipal cases are heard by an associate circuit judge at the Boone County Courthouse.

-In Callaway County, Auxvasse, Fulton, Holts Summit, and New Bloomfield municipal cases are heard by an associate circuit judge at the Callaway County Courthouse and the Callaway County Circuit Clerks processes all the cases.
+In Callaway County, Auxvasse, Fulton, Holts Summit, and New Bloomfield municipal cases are heard by an associate circuit judge at the Callaway County Courthouse.